ssseasonnn/Sange/README.md

     }
     ```

-- Finally, associate the RecyclerView with the Adapter:

-    ```kotlin
-    recycler_view.layoutManager = LinearLayoutManager(this)
-    recycler_view.adapter = DemoAdapter(DemoDataSource())
-    ```

-    That's it, you don't need to care about the logic of paging, you just need to focus on what you really should pay attention to: Load the data, and leave it to the Sange!

 ### Double Kill

-So far we have all gone well, but it seems that we lack the status display of page load.
-Let's implement it.
+Custom paging load status

-- In order to display the loaded state, we first create a data type that represents the state:
+- Create a data type for the state:

     ```kotlin
     class StateItem(val state: Int, val retry: () -> Unit) : SangeItem {
         override fun viewType() = STATE
     }
     ```
-    > As you can see, we also implemented the **SangeItem** interface and implemented the viewType method, which returns a new Type type in the method.
+    > Also implement the **SangeItem** interface, and override the viewType method, which returns a new Type type in the method.

-- Then we slightly modify the DataSource, we implement an additional method: **onStateChanged(newState)**.
+- Override the **onStateChanged(newState)** method in the DataSource, which will be called based on the state in the load.

     ```kotlin
-    class DemoDataSource : MultiDataSource<SangeItem>() {
+    class DemoDataSource : SangeDataSource<SangeItem>() {

         override fun loadInitial(loadCallback: LoadCallback<SangeItem>) {
             //...